 - You think that policy changes will make tax rates overall much higher when you retire – for example, you predict that the same income taxed at 20% today will be taxed at 40% when it’s time for you to retire.

 Generally speaking, a Roth 401(k) is best for low-income and young people, who are likely in the lowest tax bracket of their careers.
-According to a 2014 Aon Hewitt survey, workers age 20-29 have the highest rates of participation in Roth 401(k)’s.
+According to an Aon Hewitt survey, workers age 20-29 have the highest rates of participation in Roth 401(k)s.

 Example: high earner today